easy-node-pro/findora-validator-scripts/README.md

 # findora-validator-scripts
 Findora Validator Script Repo!

-## ufw.sh
+## Findora Node Scripts
-Firewall settings for using ufw with Findora for those of you on Contabo or other providers with software firewalls.
+Below is our version of the installer script (node_init.sh) and the update version script (update_version_mainnet.sh).
+Either script can be easily modified to be run on testnet, simply update the `NAMESPACE` variable at the start of either script.

-## node_init.sh
+### node_init.sh
 Easy Node's updated node_init.sh to create a **brand new server with a brand new wallet** in 1 swoop. **Do not run this on a server with your existing files or they will be overwritten!!!**

 We made some modifications to add a restart on boot and to also install the current version of `fn` during the script instead of separately.